Whether you’re a parent of teens, or have recently welcomed a new baby into your life, chances are you’ve asked yourself this question:

 When thinking about what happens if you’re divorced and die without a will, these questions may come up:

-- If a mother dies, does the father automatically get custody?
+• If a mother dies, does the father automatically get custody?

-- If a father dies, does the mother automatically get custody?
+• If a father dies, does the mother automatically get custody?

-If the other parent is at all involved in the child’s life, and there is a custody and visitation schedule in place, chances are good the child will live full-time with the child’s surviving parent.
+If the other parent is at all involved in the child’s life, and there is a custody and visitation schedule in place, chances are good the child will live full-time with the surviving parent.

-If the parent with sole custody dies, the court will decide whether to place your kids with the non-custodial parent based on what is best for the children.
 Grandparents can get custody over the father or mother if one or the other isn’t safe or practical — say, if one parent is incarcerated, addicted, or has been largely absent from the child’s life.
 But the child is most often placed with the surviving parent when the custodial parent dies.

 What happens when both parents die?